elmahio/blog/docs/monitoring-azure-functions-with-the-portal-and-elmah-io.md

 ---description: A guide to monitoring execution of Azure Functions, using the built-in tools provided by Microsoft.
-As a better alternative, you can use the power of elmah.io.image: images/function_error_elmahio.pngbooksignup: truecalltoaction: Monitor Azure Functions with elmah.io---# Monitoring Azure Functions with the Portal and elmah.io##### [Thomas Ardal](http://elmah.io/about/), April ?, 2017The final post (so far) about Azure Functions, is also the most important.
-If you haven't already read the other posts in the series, here they are:- Part 1: [An introduction to Azure Functions and why we migrate](https://blog.elmah.io/migrating-from-windows-services-to-azure-functions/)
+As a better alternative, you can use the power of elmah.io.image: images/function_error_elmahio.pngbooksignup: truecalltoaction: Monitor Azure Functions with elmah.io---# Monitoring Azure Functions with the Portal and elmah.io##### [Thomas Ardal](http://elmah.io/about/), April 6, 2017The final post (so far) about Azure Functions, is also the most important.
+If you haven't already read the other posts in the series, they are here:- Part 1: [An introduction to Azure Functions and why we migrate](https://blog.elmah.io/migrating-from-windows-services-to-azure-functions/)
 - Part 2: [Migrating a Topshelf consumer to a Function running on Azure](https://blog.elmah.io/migrating-a-topshelf-consumer-to-a-function-running-on-azure/)
 - Part 3: [Configure and deploy Azure Functions with Kudu](https://blog.elmah.io/configure-and-deploy-azure-functions-with-kudu/)
+- Part 4: Monitoring Azure Functions with the Portal and elmah.io

 In the last post, I showed you how to implement continuous deployment of your Function using the deployment engine built into Kudu.
 With the Function in production, the next question is: how do I monitor if my Function works or not.
 Glad you asked.
 Let me show you.